Site-Using Tips – open only this page – put page into left frame

 of improving motivation & confidence:

 Students will get direct benefits when these transfers improve their problem-solving abilities (and other abilities) in a wider variety of situations, in their School-Life and NonSchool-Life, with School-Life + NonSchool-Life = Whole-Life.
-And When they have better transfer, students get direct benefits that produce changes in their external results, in their abilities to Learn AND Perform.
+And when they have better transfer, students get direct benefits that produce changes in their external results, in their abilities to Learn AND Perform.

 Students also get indirect benefits when they improve their internal attitudes, their motivations (for wanting to learn) and their confidence (in being able to learn).